Winning the Goliath vs David Battle with Big Brands

 Crafting a niche for yourself and sticking to it is the fastest way to succeed in the competitive business world.
 When you don’t have the resources for a wide variety of product options like the big boys do, the best solution is to identify one market that you can position yourself in and get as good as possible in that area.

 Facebook didn’t set out to compete with Google for advertising market share; it started out by creating a social networking hub and got so good at it that people just had to advertise on it.
 Even Netflix, now a household name all over the world, actually started out as an alternative to Blockbuster but got so good at filling that small niche that they can now compete against retail giant Amazon.

 So, rather than trying to fight your way to the top (which will only help you get trampled faster), look for one product or service that creates a connection with your target market and focus on it.
 It will be easier to compete in the industry if you have a narrow focus.

 Leverage on partnerships

 Two brains are better than one!
-It is easier to compete successfully if you are aligned with one or more forward thinking partners.
-There are many medium sized, and even large companies actively pursuing partnership with small firms.
-These partnerships help the larger corporations gain a foothold in new areas of a market, new skills and new technology.
+It is easier to compete successfully if you are aligned with one or more forward-thinking partners.
+There are many medium-sized, and even large companies actively pursuing partnerships with small firms.
+These partnerships help the larger corporations gain a foothold in new areas of a market, new skills, and new technology.